-In the study that motivated this one (van Ede et al., 2020), participants encoded the orientation of two bars, one presented on each side of fixation, and each in a different color.
-During the workingmemory delay, the central fixation cross flashed briefly in one of the two colors serving as a retrocue (Griffin & Nobre, 2003; Souza & Oberauer, 2016; van Ede & Nobre, 2023).
-During "procue" blocks, this retrocue color indicated (with 100% validity) the item that would be tested, whereas during "anti-cue" blocks it indicated (with 100% validity) that the other item would be tested.
+In the study that motivated this one (van Ede et al., 2020), participants encoded the orientation of two bars, one presented on each side of fixation and each in a different color.
+During the working-memory delay, the central fixation cross flashed briefly in one of the two colors serving as a retrocue (van Ede & Nobre, 2023; Souza & Oberauer, 2016; Griffin & Nobre, 2003).
+During "procue" blocks, this retrocue color indicated (with 100% validity) the item that would be tested, whereas during "anticue" blocks it indicated (with 100% validity) that the other item would be tested.
 In "null-cue" blocks, as a control condition, the retrocue did not predict which item would be tested (50% validity).
 Thus, both the pro- and anti-retrocues were informative, allowing for internal selection of one of the two items, and a concomitant decrease of working-memory load.
 Null-retrocues, in contrast, were non-informative and did not change working-memory load.
-Results from critical anti-cue blocks showed a delayed gaze bias - as an index of internal attentional allocation (van Ede et al., 2019; Liu et al., 2022) - toward the cued (but colorincongruent) item, suggesting that an initial involuntary shift of attention (toward the colorincongruent item) was overcome by a later-developing voluntary deployment to the contextually appropriate memory item.
+Results from critical anticue blocks showed a delayed gaze bias-as an index of internal attentional allocation (Liu, Nobre, & van Ede, 2022; van Ede, Chekroud, & Nobre, 2019)-toward the cued (but color-incongruent) item, suggesting that an initial involuntary shift of attention (toward the color-congruent item) was overcome by a later-developing voluntary deployment to the contextually appropriate memory item.